• Skip to primary navigation

 • Spicy BBQ – add your favorite hot peppers, cayenne, sriracha or Tapatio

-• Add powdered orange peel – Orange is delicious with barbecue.
+• Add powdered orange peel – orange is delicious with barbecue.
 Add a teaspoon or two of dried orange peel powder for a citrus flavor without adding extra carbs.
 I love to add this.

 FAQ